GPM Global · Policy Document · Annual Review

 Based on the severity of the violation, the following actions may be taken:

-- Reprimand – A reprimand is a formal statement that the reported actions violated the Code.
-A reprimand is not publicly reported.
+Reprimand A formal statement that the reported actions violated the Code.
+Not publicly reported.

-- Censure – Censure is a formal statement that the actions violated the Code that is publicly reported.
-Censure is the choice when little or no actual harm was done.
+Censure A formal, publicly reported statement that the actions violated the Code.
+Applied where little or no actual harm was done.

-- Suspension – Suspension is a formal statement that the actions violated the Code that is publicly reported.
-Suspension will be reported on the GPM website with an endpoint specified.
+Suspension A formal, publicly reported statement.
+Reported on the GPM website with a specified endpoint.
 Suspension may be for one (1), three (3), or five (5) years.

 3. Whistleblower Protection